Blaine Higgs: Progressive Conservative Party leadership

-Higgs represents the electoral district of Quispamsis as a member, and, since October 22, 2016, leader of the Progressive Conservative Party of New Brunswick.
+Higgs represented the electoral district of Quispamsis as a Member of the Legislative Assembly, and, since October 22, 2016, leader of the Progressive Conservative Party of New Brunswick.
 On that date the Progressive Conservative Party of New Brunswick leadership election was held and on the third ballot he defeated former Saint John Mayor Mel Norton, 1,563 to 1,169.

 2018 provincial election

-In the 2018 provincial election, Higgs and his party won the largest share of seats in the legislature, 22, compared to 21 for the governing Liberal Party of New Brunswick, which opted to attempt to remain in power as a minority government by presenting a Throne Speech in hopes of retaining the confidence of the Legislative Assembly of New Brunswick.
+In the 2018 provincial election, Higgs and his party won the largest share of seats in the legislature, 22, compared to 21 for the governing Liberal Party of New Brunswick.
+The Liberals opted to attempt to remain in power as a minority government by presenting a Throne Speech, in hopes of retaining the confidence of the Legislative Assembly of New Brunswick.

-On November 2, 2018, the Progressive Conservatives and the People's Alliance combined to defeat Premier Brian Gallant's Liberal minority government via a non confidence vote in the legislature.
+On November 2, 2018, the Progressive Conservatives and the People's Alliance voted to defeat Premier Brian Gallant's Liberal minority government via a non-confidence motion in the legislature.
+The non-confidence motion passed 25-23, with 22 Progressive Conservative MLAs and 3 People's Alliance members voting to defeat the government.
+20 Liberal and 3 Green members voted against the motion.
+The Progressive Conservatives subsequently formed government, with the support of the People's Alliance.

-Premier of New Brunswick (2018–present)
+Premier of New Brunswick (2018–2024)

 Higgs was appointed Premier on November 9, 2018.
 At 64 years of age at the time of swearing-in, Higgs is the oldest person to be sworn in as Premier in New Brunswick history, and in April 2019 became the oldest ever Premier in New Brunswick history, surpassing Leonard Percy de Wolfe Tilley in both records.